-In this section we show that the Dwyer spaces for the centralizer and normalizer decompositions for a discrete group $G$ satisfy the conditions of Theorem \ref{thm:HyperCohSS}.
-These spaces, denoted by $X_{\cC} ^{\alpha}, X_{\cC} ^{\beta}, X_{\cC} ^{\delta}$, were introduced by Dwyer to give a unified treatment to describe homology decompositions for classifying spaces of discrete groups.
-For background on homology decompositions for discrete groups, we refer the reader to \cite[Sect 7]{Dwyer-Book}, \cite[Chp 5]{BensonSmith}, and \cite{Grodal-Higher}.
+The Dwyer spaces $X_{\cC} ^{\alpha}, X_{\cC} ^{\beta}, X_{\cC} ^{\delta}$ for centralizer, subgroup, and normalizer decompositions were introduced by Dwyer to give a unified treatment for the homology decompositions for classifying spaces of discrete groups.
+In this section we give the definitions of Dwyer spaces and show that the Dwyer spaces for the centralizer and normalizer decompositions satisfy the conditions of Theorem \ref{thm:HyperCohSS}.
+For more details on the homology decompositions of classifying spaces, we refer the reader to \cite[\S 7]{Dwyer-Book}, \cite[Chp 5]{BensonSmith-Book}, and \cite{Grodal-Higher}.